• Menu

 Area: UBC | Address: 6393 NW Marine Dr. | Website

 The true piece de resistance can be found next door in the the Bill Reid Rotunda.
-Here you’ll find the Haida master’s famous sculpture The Raven and the First Men (pictured above), in addition to a collection of his jewelry and carvings.
+Here you’ll find the Haida master’s famous sculpture The Raven and the First Men (pictured above).

 Insider’s tip: Adult admissions are discounted from $15.00 to $10.00 on the last Thursday of every month from 5:00 – 9:00 pm.